schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/faq.md

 ##### **What language are we speaking?**
 Our Dutch guests understand English, but some may feel more comfortable expressing themselves in Dutch.
 As this website suggests, we will make sure all necessary information is available in English.
 We encourage people to do speeches in whichever language they prefer, and to consider bringing a printed versions or send us an electronic version we can distribute in both languages.

-##### **What is a "stukje" or "bit"?
+##### **What is a *stukje*?
 Can I do one?**
 A *stukje* is a dutch interpretation of a speech, it may take any form you want.
 If it better suits your style you may perform a sketch, a (self written) song, or even a quiz for either guests or the bridal couple.
 If you are interested in doing a *stukje*, please let us know.
-There will be a microphone available, if  you need more than that, contact us.
+There will be a microphone available, contact us if  you need more than that.

 ##### **Is there a dress code?**
 The event is semi-formal, we would like for you to feel a little fancy!